cypbanner.jpeg

 Where there's a change in risk level, which means CYP Wellbeing is no longer the appropriate service, the CYP will be referred to another service to meet their identified needs.

-What does “mild to moderate” mean?
+What does ‘mild to moderate’ mean?

 Mild mental health difficulties tends to mean that your mental health has some impact on day-to-day life and moderate means there is a fairly significant impact on your day-to-day life.
-This could mean that you're sometimes finding it difficult to engage positively with things like school/work, friendships, family etc. Maybe because you are feeling…
+This could mean that you're sometimes finding it difficult to engage positively with things like school/work, friendships, family etc, due to the following feelings:

 • Sad, depressed or bad about yourself